Purpose of the Kick Scooter

 - Use brakes wisely for speed control.
 A front bicycle-style lever brake and a back "stomp" brake is standard equipment.
-Use devices to maintain riding speed.
+Use devises to maintain riding speed.
 They should not, however, be considered as the means to execute an emergency stop as the last resort as the kick scooter may skid or flip.

 - Use brakes for short periods.
 The kick scooter's standard bike brakes, for example, help slow it down when traveling downhill.
 Extended application of the brakes, however, can cause surfaces to heat up excessively, cause wear, and when accidentally touched, cause skin burns.
 Walk the kick scooter down very steep, long, downhill routes.